suyash-metha/Github-training/README.md

 # Github-training
-# This is First commit
+This file is created for github training course